Unfriending or Blocking Someone

-- Enter the name of the person you want to block and click Block.
+- In the Block users section, enter the name of the person you want to block and click Block.

 - Select the specific person you want to block from the list that appears and click Block > Block [name].

-If you can't find someone using this method, try going to the person's profile and selecting Block from the menu on their cover photo.
+Note: If you can't find someone using this method, try going to the person's profile and selecting Block from the menu in the bottom right of their cover photo.

 Yes.
 Blocking allows you to prevent many interactions with someone on Facebook, but you may still encounter content they’ve shared.